 The Department of Surgery provides a robust general surgery residency program dedicated to creating the next generation of surgical leaders.
+For those who are clinically capable and driven to enhance patient care, learn how to apply.

 The Only General Surgery Residency in Buffalo